6ajmon/LabyrythmMod/README.md

 ## About

-This mod was created as an entry for the Minecraft Modding Competition hosted by the Koło Naukowe Informatyków UMK (Nicolaus Copernicus University in Toruń Computer Science Student's Association).
+This mod was created as an entry and won the Minecraft Modding Competition hosted by the Koło Naukowe Informatyków UMK (Nicolaus Copernicus University in Toruń Computer Science Student's Association).

 ## Compatibility